 Telling a story with a bag is a wonderful and easy storytelling with kids activity!
 I had these wonderful mini canvas bags left over from an Earth Day Play Date we hosted back in March.
 I pulled a few from a storage container this morning while looking for something totally different.
 I brought the bags upstairs thinking they might be fun to decorate again (like we did at the Play Date).
 Our 3 year old asked immediately, “What’s that in your hand, mama?”.
 He promptly grabbed the bag from me and began to fill it with various items around his play area.

-Storytelling with Kids Activity
+Storytelling Language Activity with Kids

 - A small bag (or box)